-This is the OSI-model which has seven layers; we are working our way from the bottom to the top.
+This is the OSI model, which has seven layers; we work our way from the bottom to the top.
 Let’s start at the physical layer:

-- Data Link: This layer makes sure data is formatted the correct way, takes care of error detection and makes sure data is delivered reliably.
-This might sound a bit vague, but for now, try to remember this is where “Ethernet” lives.
+- Data Link: This layer makes sure data is formatted the correct way, takes care of error detection, and makes sure data is delivered reliably.
+This might sound a bit vague, but for now, remember that this is where “Ethernet” lives.
 MAC Addresses and Ethernet frames are on the Data Link layer.

 - Network: This layer takes care of connectivity and path selection (routing).
 This is where IPv4 and IPv6 live.
 Every network device needs a unique address on the network.

-- TCP lives here; it’s a protocol which sends data in a reliable way.
+- TCP lives here; it’s a protocol that sends data in a reliable way.

-- UDP lives here; it’s a protocol which sends data in an unreliable way.
+- UDP lives here; it’s a protocol that sends data in an unreliable way.

 I’m taking a short break here, these four layers that I just described are important for networking, and the upper three layers are about applications.

-- Session: The session layer takes care of establishing, managing and termination of sessions between two hosts.
-When you are browsing a website on the internet you are probably not the only user of the webserver hosting that website.
-This webserver needs to keep track of all the different “sessions”.
+- Session: The session layer takes care of establishing, managing, and terminating sessions between two hosts.
+When you are browsing a website on the internet, you are probably not the only user of the web server hosting that website.
+This web server needs to keep track of all the different “sessions.”

 “People Do Need To See Pamela Anderson”